Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

     ```

 - Navigate to the home page `http://localhost:5173/`

+> [!IMPORTANT]
+> Make sure to refresh the page when you see the error state, because the error state might be cached by `react-query`.

 - After 3 seconds you should see the list of planes from the API that was fetched through the `react-query` hook.